Policy of Governance

 (A) There shall be a Nominating Committee consisting of five (5) Regular members including the chair.
 The Immediate Past President shall serve as chair.
 In the event of the unavailability of the Immediate Past President to serve, the chair of the Nominating Committee shall be appointed by the President from the Regular members..
 The President-elect shall be an ex-officio, non-voting member of the Nominating Committee.

 (B) The President shall appoint the four (4) Regular members of the Nominating Committee.
 Each member of the Nominating Committee shall serve a one-year (1) term.

 Section 2.
 Nominating Committee Procedure.

-(A) Not later than ninety (90) days before the Annual Meeting of the Organization, the Nominating Committee shall request from Regular members, names for consideration for the offices of President-elect, Secretary, and Treasurer and for expiring positions on the Board of Directors.
+(A) Not later than ninety (90) days before the Annual Meeting of the Organization, the Nominating Committee shall request from Regular members, names for consideration for the offices of President-elect and for expiring positions for Treasurer, Secretary, and at-large Directors.
 Such names must be submitted in writing and received by the Executive Director not later than sixty (60) days before the annual meeting, accompanied by a brief summary of each candidate’s qualifications.

 (B) The Nominating Committee shall, not later than forty-five (45) days before the annual meeting, consider and submit qualified candidates to the Board of Directors and the Regular members.

 (C) Additional candidates for Directors may be placed in nomination by any Regular member by filing a written petition signed by a minimum of five (5) Regular members.
 This petition shall be filed with the Executive Director and received by the Organization no later than thirty (30) days before the annual meeting of the Organization.